BY SOFO ARCHON

 Well, to kill an animal that doesn’t want to die doesn’t sound humane to me at all.
 And, considering that we don’t need to eat meat to survive and live in good health, I’d say that it’s unbelievably cruel.

-However, some people insist that if an animal had a good life before it was murdered, and its murder was executed as fast and painlessly as possible, then there’s nothing wrong with it at all.
-But as any person with a little brain could understand, this argument is as nonsensical as saying that to rape another human being is fine, provided that you treat them well first and rape them as fast and painlessly as possible.
+However, some people insist that if an animal had a good life before it was murdered, and its murder was executed as fast and painlessly as possible, then there’s nothing wrong with that at all.
+But this argument is as nonsensical as saying that there’s norhing wrong with raping another human, provided that you treat them well first and rape them as fast and painlessly as possible.

 By putting animals to death, not only do we cause them unnecessary suffering, but we’re also depriving them of life.
 And since we don’t need to feed on animals, killing them is nothing but inhumane.